Appendix: Illustrative Cost Model

 CAPEX: “insurance-shaped” observability stacks compound

-A separate line—often buried in refresh cycles—is incremental capital spent to reduce uncertainty: more capture, hotter retention, wider analytics clusters.
-A three-year program might add single-digit to low tens of millions of USD in large environments, depending on scope; amortization and refresh rules determine how it hits the P&L.
+Under some deployment assumptions, a three-year program can add single-digit to low tens of millions of USD in large environments, depending on scope; amortization and refresh rules determine how it hits the P&L.

 Illustrative 3-year TCO shell (always-on capture / wide observability path)